codersclub/emlog.ml/docs/template.md

 * module.php: Function module: latest articles, comments, categories, tags, etc.
 * 404.php customizes the error page when the 404 page is not found
 * pw.php customizes the password input page for encrypted articles.
 If there is no such file, use the system default style [not required]
 * plugins.php is the system call file of the template.
 After the template is enabled, this file will be automatically loaded by the system.
-Can be used to implement plug-in-like functionality. 【not necessary】
+Can be used to implement plug-in-like functionality. [not necessary]
 * options.php template settings configuration file can build richer settings. [not necessary]

 ## Template engine